 Table of Contents Show

 In architecture, there are many types of architectural plans that professionals must master.
-From small-scale detail drawings to large-scale master plans, an architecture plan serves as the foundational document for every construction project.
+From small-scale detail drawings to large-scale master plans, an architectural plan serves as the foundational document for every construction project.
 Architects are responsible for creating and presenting various plan types, including site plans, floor plans, ceiling plans, roofing plans, and more.

 What Is an Architectural Plan?
 Definition and Types